Item 25698 - Elizabeth P. Ricker and Togo, Poland Spring, 1928

 -

-Image Info This is an image of Elizabeth Ricker as she read to the prize sled dog Togo from a book she wrote, Togo's Fireside Reflections.
+Image Info Elizabeth Ricker read to Siberian Husky sled dog Togo from a book she wrote, Togo's Fireside Reflections.

 Show Details

 Togo was Leonhard Seppala's lead sled dog, who helped deliver medicine to Nome, Alaska, in 1925 during a diphtheria outbreak.
-Seppala with Togo (12 years old) at the lead, mushed 170 miles (270 km) of the most dangerous portion of the trek.
+Seppala with Togo (12 years old) at the lead, mushed 261 miles of the most dangerous portion of the trek.

 There is controversy among mushers still today about how much credit Balto, the famous sled dog, deserved.
 Gunnar Kaasen and Balto mushed the second to last leg of the trek with the antitoxin.
 Kaasen skipped the last hand off, because the next musher was supposedly not awake and rode a total of 53 miles (85 km) into Nome.